Disaster risk reduction

 Disaster risk reduction progress score for some countries in 2011.
 The score of 5 is best.
 Assessments include four indicators that reflect the degree to which countries have prioritised disaster risk reduction and the strengthening of relevant institutions.

 Disaster risk reduction aims to make disasters less likely to happen.
 The approach, also called DRR or disaster risk management, also aims to make disasters less damaging when they do occur.
 DRR aims to make communities stronger and better prepared to handle disasters.
 In technical terms, it aims to make them more resilient or less vulnerable.
 When DRR is successful, it makes communities less the vulnerable because it mitigates the effects of disasters.
 This means DRR can make risky events fewer and less severe.
 Climate change can increase climate hazards.
 So development efforts often consider DRR and climate change adaptation together.

 It is possible to include DRR in almost all areas of development and humanitarian work.
 People from local communities, agencies or federal governments can all propose DRR strategies.
 DRR policies aim to "define goals and objectives across different timescales and with concrete targets, indicators and time frames."

 There are some challenges for successful DRR.
 Local communities and organisations should be actively involved in the planning process.
-The role and funding of local government needs to be considered.
-Also, DRR strategies should be mindful of gender aspects.
+Age can also be a barrier, with the needs of children and young people often overlooked.
+The role and funding of local government also needs to be considered.
+Furthermore, DRR strategies should be mindful of gender.
 For example, studies have shown that women and girls are disproportionately impacted by disasters.
 A gender-sensitive approach would identify how disasters affect men, women, boys and girls differently.
 It would shape policy that addresses people's specific vulnerabilities and needs.